Native Client Remote Sessions

 SSH: Secure Shell

 Use SSH exec to run remote commands on a target asset through the 12Port proxy.
-As an example, the following command lists the contents of the /home/administrator/datapipeline
+As an example, the following command lists the contents of the /home/administrator/datapipeline directory on the remote asset:

 ssh username#assetID@host -p proxyPort 'command'